-Picture this, you pick up your iPhone to call a colleague and inform him that you won’t make it to that meeting you have set earlier.
-However, when the screen lights up, you see the message, "iPhone is disabled, try again in 60 minutes."
-This is an annoying situation.
-It renders the iPhone unusable.
-This has already happened to a large number of iPhone users.
-It may happen when someone enters the wrong passcode for a number of times or iPhone glitch itself with some buttons.
+"iPhone is disabled, try again in 60 minutes", is an annoying pop-up that renders the iPhone unusable.
+It has already happened to a large number of iPhone users.
+It may occur when someone enters the wrong passcode several times or the iPhone glitch itself with some buttons.

 Part 1: Check Whether Your Device is Totally Disabled

-If your iPhone is totally disabled, it will prompt you to connect it to iTunes.
-The message you will find on the screen will be, "iPhone disabled, connect to iTunes".
-This happens if someone enters the wrong passcode 10 times in a row.
+If your iPhone is disabled, it will prompt you to "iPhone disabled, connect to iTunes".
+It happens if someone enters the wrong passcode 10 times in a row.

 Sometimes the iPhone may not be completely disabled.
-This is when the iPhone will display the message, "iPhone disabled, try again in a certain amount of time".
-If you are not in a hurry and you can remember the iPhone passcode, you can wait for the time indicated on the screen to elapse so that you can enter the right passcode to unlock it.
+When the iPhone shows "iPhone disabled, try again in a certain amount of time", if you are not in a hurry, you can wait for the time indicated on the screen to elapse so that you can enter the correct passcode to unlock it.

 If your iPhone is disabled completely, solutions which can help you restore disabled iPhone are available.
 We will show you how to apply these solutions.
 If what you want is to make it easy, just directly unlock the disabled device (note that the data on your device will be erased).

 This is the first option you have.
 Follow the guide below to use iTunes to restore disabled iPhones.

 - Step 1: Launch iTunes on your computer and connect the disabled iPhone to it.